myLibrary logo

 • Uploaded to UCARO

-• As soon as they are accepted for publication (no later than three months after)
+• As soon as they are published (and no later than three months afterwards)

 • The ‘author accepted manuscript’ version of the article

-• Embargo periods should not exceed 24 months
+• For articles published up until 31 Dec 2025, embargo periods should not exceed 24 months

 This policy applies to publications that need to acknowledge funding from UKRI, or any of its councils such as the AHRC, which has been received by UCA staff through their competitive funding schemes.